valeth/javelin/docs/CONTRIBUTING.md

 2. Create a new branch in your fork
 3. Make some changes
 4. Send a Merge Request to the upstream repository
-    a.
-Periodically rebase your branch on top of the main branch until it is ready to be merged
+    1. Periodically rebase your branch on top of the main branch until it is ready to be merged

 ## Commit Messages